1 year full-time,

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

 The final term and summer vacation is dedicated to the design and development of individual project work.
-You'll choose to be assessed in one of four ways depending on where your interests lead.
+You'll choose to be assessed depending on where your interests lead.

-When you make your choice you'll submit a proposal including a rationale and timetable for the work.
+When you make your choice you'll submit a proposal including a rationale and timeline for the work.

-For directing or acting you will produce your work to a professional standard and support it with a piece of reflective writing of 4,000 words that demonstrates your understanding of your work in relation to contemporaries.
-Performances would normally be between 20 and 30 minutes.
+For assessment as a practitioner you will produce a performance of up to 60 minutes in length and support it with a piece of reflective writing of 4,000 words that demonstrates a critical and contextual understanding of your work.

 |Full-time (1 year)||£7,810||£17,370|